mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

      - The date in `ISO 8601
        <https://en.wikipedia.org/wiki/ISO_8601?oldid=793821205>`_ date
-       and time format at :abbr:`UTC (Coordinated Universal Time)` after which this :term:`snapshot` can be deleted.
+       and time format at :abbr:`UTC (Coordinated Universal Time)` after which this :manual:`snapshot </reference/glossary/#std-term-snapshot>` can be deleted.

        If ``doNotDelete`` is set to ``true``, any value in ``expires`` is removed.